News and press releases on scientific publications

 - Details of how far along the publication process the paper has come, to help us plan.

-- Information about what communication is being planned by any partners or the journal.
+- Information about possible communication activities planned by collaboration partners or the journal.

 Contact the Communications Office as soon as your paper has been accepted by a journal – don’t wait until it’s been published!
 Email us at firstname.lastname@example.org